lgbtq-technology/lgbtq-technology.github.io/coc.md

 ---
 title: Code of Conduct
-description: We take our member's conduct seriously.
+description: We take our conduct seriously.
 By following these rules, we can build a better, kinder, more welcoming community.
 layout: page
 ---